DmitryBaranovskiy/raphael/README.markdown

 Raphaël is a small JavaScript library that should simplify your work with vector graphics on the web.
 If you want to create your own specific chart or image crop and rotate widget, for example, you can achieve it simply and easily with this library.

-Raphaël uses the SVG W3C Recommendation and VML (mostly equivalent Internet Explorer implementation) as a base for creating graphics.
+Raphaël uses the [SVG W3C Recommendation](http://www.w3.org/TR/SVG/) and [VML](http://msdn.microsoft.com/en-us/library/bb264280.aspx) (a mostly equivalent implementation for Internet Explorer) as a base for drawing graphics.
 This means every graphical object you create is also a DOM object, so you can attach JavaScript event handlers or modify them later.
-Raphaël’s goal is to provide an adapter that will make drawing vector art (similar to Flash) compatible cross-browser and easy.
+Raphaël’s goal is to provide an adapter that will make drawing vector art cross-browser compatible and easy to do.

 Raphaël currently supports Firefox 3.0+, Safari 3.0+, Opera 9.5+ and Internet Explorer 6.0+.

 ## How to use it?

-Download and include ‘raphael.js’ (or, ‘raphael-packed.js’ for a minimized version) into your HTML page.
-When it’s loaded, use it as simply as:
+Download and include `raphael.js` (or, `raphael-packed.js` for a minimized version) into your HTML page.
+When it's loaded, use it as simply as:

     // Creates canvas 320 × 200 at 10, 50
     var paper = Raphael(10, 50, 320, 200);